inoi/trombi/doc/python-api.rst

       On success the *callback* function is called with a :class:`Document` denoting the newly created copy.

+   .. method:: raw()

+      Returns the document's content as a raw dict, containing CouchDB's internal variables like _id and _rev.

    .. method:: attach(name, data, callback[, type='text/plain'])

       Creates an attachment of name *name* to the document. *data* is